eivindbergem/libuv-tutorial/README.md

 # libuv-tutorial
-Code to create a simple chat server using libuv
+Code to create a simple server using libuv